-Have you noticed how difficult it can be to grow plants underneath your bird feeder successfully?
+Have you noticed how difficult it can be to successfully grow plants underneath your bird feeder?
 If your birdseed includes a lot of sunflower seeds in the mix, you are not alone.

-To add to your difficulties, the fallen seeds themselves can sprout, resulting in weeds.
-And did you know that old seed matter can make birds sick?
+To add to your difficulties, fallen seeds can sprout, resulting in weeds.
+Did you know that old seed matter can make birds sick?

-Thankfully, there are some simple but effective bird feeder landscaping ideas that can help you to remedy all of these problems.
+Thankfully, some simple but effective bird feeder landscaping ideas can help remedy all of these problems.

 10 Bird Feeder Landscaping Ideas